raphaelstolt/lean-package-validator/README.md

 ```
 \* The default pattern is `{.*,*.lock,*.txt,*.rst,*.{md,MD},*.xml,*.yml,box.json,captainhook.json,*.dist.*,{B,b}uild*,{D,d}oc*,{T,t}ool*,{T,t}est*,{S,s}pec*,{E,e}xample*,LICENSE,{{M,m}ake,{B,b}ox,{V,v}agrant,{P,p}hulp}file,RMT}*`.

 The `--glob-pattern-file` option allows you to load patterns, which should be used to match the common repository artifacts, from a given file.
 You can put a `.lpv` file in the repository which will be used per default and overwrite the default pattern\*.
-The structure of such a glob pattern file can be taken from the [example](example/.lpv) directory.
+The structure of such a glob pattern file can be taken from the [example](example/.lpv) directory or be created via `lean-package-validator init`.

 ``` bash
 lean-package-validator validate [<directory>] --glob-pattern-file /path/to/glob-pattern-file